diagrams/diagrams-doc/doc/manual.rst

 ::

     <interactive>:1:8:
-        No instances for (Backend b0 R2,
-                          Renderable Diagrams.TwoD.Ellipse.Ellipse b0)
+        No instances for (Backend b0 V2 Double, Renderable Diagrams.TwoD.Ellipse.Ellipse b0)
           arising from a use of `circle'